 Computers and workstations

-- Excessive time spent in front of a screen and glare from a computer are a hazard, as well as, the repetitive movements of computer usage.
+Excessive time spent in front of a screen and glare from a computer are a hazard, as well as, the repetitive movements of computer usage.
 Taking breaks away from the desk is essential.
-Many companies are encouraging employees to use break-out spaces and carry out more face-to-face conversations – not just email and online messaging – where possible.
+Many companies are encouraging employees to use break-out spaces.
+It’s also important to carry out more face-to-face conversations, not just email and online messaging.

 Storage and filing hazards

-- You find an array of electrical appliances in the office kitchen (microwave, toaster, kettle, coffee machine, juicer, sandwich maker) – they get heavy usage and need regular and thorough cleaning and maintenance (testing and tagging).
+You find an array of electrical appliances in the office kitchen.
+They get heavy usage and need regular and thorough cleaning and maintenance.

-- Cooked and uncooked foods share the same surfaces in the kitchen – worktops, fridge, microwave and sink.
+Cooked and uncooked foods share the same surfaces in the kitchen.
 Dangerous bacteria are so easily spread around the office kitchen.
-It’s essential for employees to maintain hygienic practices (and for Office Managers to clearly communicate the kitchen rules of usage) and employ an office cleaning company to carry out daily kitchen cleans.
+It’s essential for employees to maintain hygienic practices.
+Office Managers must clearly communicate the kitchen rules of usage.
+It’s recommended to employ an office cleaning company to carry out daily kitchen cleans.

-- Cleaning products need to be stored correctly in the kitchen.
-Spills and mess should be cleaned up immediately.
+Cleaning products need to be stored correctly in the kitchen.
+You should clean up any spills and mess immediately.
 Cleaning cloths, sponges and tea towels need to be regularly replaced or laundered.